What is content marketing?

 The smaller your budget and resources the more you need to be concerned that you are investing in the right way.
 You will need to make sure you are tracking how your content performs so you can build key insights over time into which content your audiences respond to.

 It’s a great idea to share only curated content for the first few weeks and to track which tweets/posts perform best and which come out bottom.
 These insights can help guide your created content strategy so you get the most bang for your buck.

 Thankfully our next blog in the series is going to look at tracking the success of your social media strategy using the data provided by the platforms.
-Why not download “Success on social media in 2020” to get all this content packaged up in an easy to access white paper and make 2020 the year you nail success on social.
+Why not download “Success on social media” to get all this content packaged up in an easy to access white paper.

 For more useful social media stuff check out our free social media taster lessons, courses and podcasts here or why not sign up to find out more about our next Foundation in Social Media Marketing course here.
 If you feel ready to outsource your social media then we have over 1,500 trained graduates that have undertaken 350 hours of learning to become leading social media experts.
-You can find them via our Academy page on LinkedIn here.
+You can find them via the That Works For Me platform here.